ArduPilot/ardupilot_wiki/common/source/docs/common-frsky-telemetry.rst

 .. tip::

-  SBUS signal output is highly recommended as it features 16 RC channels and can be directly plugged into the flight controller (e.g., RCIN on Pixhawk/Cube)
+  SBUS signal output is highly recommended as it features 16 RC channels and can be directly plugged into the autopilot (e.g., RCIN on Pixhawk/Cube)

 .. _frsky_cables: